malike/elasticsearch-kafka-watch/README.md

 ## elastic-kafka-watch

-A custom watcher plugin for ElasticSearch that feeds Apache Kafka.
+A custom watcher for ElasticSearch.
+Works with Apache Kafka.